Hang1225/M07-Assessment/README.md

 holiday.startercode.py - main script\
 createPrompt.py - script used to generate json files for menu text\
+flowchart - flowchart img that demonstrates the basic logic flow of the main script

 Resources - folder that stores relevant json files\
   holidays.json - stores all holiday information\
   menu.json - stores all menu text information